-The 2020 Grammy Award nominations were announced this morning, and New Orleans is well represented across multiple genres.
+The 2020 Grammy Awards are this Sunday, Jan.
+26, and New Orleans is well represented across multiple genres.
 From Best Traditional R&B Performance, to Best Regional Roots Album, to the coveted Best New Artist category, the city’s artists are set to shine on music’s biggest night.
 Here’s a look at the New Orleans artists who were nominated for the 62nd Grammy Awards, along with a playlist of their music.

 2020 Grammy Nominations for New Orleans artists